Breadth, Balance and Depth

 Reading in Key Stage 2

-Assessments are shared with the Head Teacher and Assistant Head Teacher weekly, and each half term and term.
-The weekly and half termly assessments are used to measure progress.
-All weekly and half term assessments are collated in a Big Maths folder and a Grammar Hammer folder which the children take home every night to share with their parents.
+Assessments are collated in a Big Maths folder and a Grammar Hammer folder which the children take home every day to share with their parents.

 Behaviour including learning behaviour is recorded each half term and reported to the Head Teacher and Assistant Head.

-The school also uses a range of reading assessments to measure progress in Reading – these include regular benchmarking of the children’s progress through the reading Book Bands, PIRA (Progress in Reading Assessments) comprehension assessments at the end of each term .
+The school also uses a range of reading assessments to measure progress in Reading – these include regular benchmarking of the children’s progress through PIRA (Progress in Reading Assessments) comprehension assessments at the end of each term and benchmarking assessments as required.

 Evidence of coverage and attainment in other areas of the national curriculum are recorded in children’s workbooks, and through the use of 2simple software.